Oharahaoyonggan/tryon-cloth/README.md

 try on cloth
 Install Library Packages
 The library packages needed to the system are PyTorch Library, CuPy Library, OpenCV Library, Scikit-image Library, Scipy Library, Pillow Library, Mediapipe Library, and Flask Library.
 These libraries can be download after a new conda environment is created in the anaconda terminal.
-Step 1: conda create -n tryon python=3.7 Step 2: conda activate tryon Step 3: conda install pip
+Step 1: conda create -n tryon python=3.7
+Step 2: conda activate tryon
+Step 3: conda install pip
 Step 4: follow table 4.1.2
-Bachelor of Computer Science (Honours)
-Faculty of Information and Communication Technology (Kampar Campus), UTAR 42

 CHAPTER 4: SYSTEM IMPLEMENTATION, TESTING AND RESULT Library Packages